HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-types.md

 1. As an external user of the DSS who is developing analysis tools, I would like to browse, query, and get raw and processed data based on some rough criteria so that I can understand what the data are and develop my tool.

-1. As an Azul developer I want to be able to distinguish between different types of bundles in order to know which bundle to index, link, etc.
+1. As an Azul or Query Service developer I want to be able to distinguish between different types of bundles in order to know which bundle to index, link, etc. or to provide bundle types to users as a search criterion.

 1. As a computational biologist, I would like to know where the reference data is.